cislow970/raspberry-solar-mon/home_assistant/README.md

 You need to enable Samba Service in the Add-ons section to upload files of Peimar Inverter Collector.
 To install add-ons, navigate to the Configuration > Add-ons & Backups panel in your Home Assistant frontend.

-Remember to unblock access to shares from your LAN's IP addresses (allow_host in Samba Configuration).
+Remember to unlock access to shares from your LAN's IP addresses (allow_host in Samba Configuration).
 You must also configure credentials for authentication to access to share.
 At end of service configuration you need to restart Samba.

 ![Samba Service](https://github.com/cislow970/raspberry-solar-mon/blob/main/home_assistant/images/ha01.png)